 A swarm of fireflies floated before the bougainvillea.
 The bedroom window glowed blue from the TV.
 Ae was probably enthralled by a sordid Thai movie.
 Across the fetid creek the karaoke bar cranked up the volume of a Bird McIntyre song.
 He was Thailand’s #1 pop star.

-Boston.
-This afternoon in Pattaya was another story and the cosmos pulsed across the tropical sky.
+She went inside and I lifted my eyes to the cosmos pulsing across the tropical sky.
 Each star seemed to symbolize one of my brawls, free-for-alls, donnybrooks, one-on-ones, sucker punches, kicks to the balls, black eyes, busted knuckles, broken ribs, and bloody noses.

 Some fights had protected the weak and a few could be excused for defense.
 Most had occurred because of the wrong word said at the right time and I mercilessly damned my violent trespasses as the acts of a forty-eight year-old fool.
 A red star glowed overhead.
 I wished for eternal peace and hoped it wasn’t wasted on the Planet Mars.

-After the Songkran rains ended, Ae exiled her older daughter to the Isaan plateau for school.
+After the Songkran monsoon rains pounded Thailand.
+Ae exiled her older daughter to the Isaan plateau for the new school year.
 Dtut stayed with us.
-The temperature hit the high 90s.
 My vow of non-violence remained intact, although Ae acted distant other than when we were having sex.